Exeter: 21st century

 A serious fire broke out in buildings in central Exeter on 28 October 2016.
 The Royal Clarence Hotel, 18 Cathedral Yard and The Well House Tavern were severely damaged in the fire.
-In July 2017 the restoration plans were officially unveiled, with the rebuild expected to be completed in 18 months and a scheduled reopening of the hotel in 2019.
+In July 2017 the restoration and reconstruction plans were officially unveiled, with the rebuild expected to be completed in 18 months and a scheduled reopening of the hotel in 2019.
 18 Cathedral Yard was repaired by November 2018, but there was a second round of bids for the work to complete repairs to The Well House, and to rebuild the Royal Clarence Hotel as a 74-bedroom hotel.
-However, in late 2021 it was announced that the hotel scheme was "significantly unviable", and the Royal Clarence site would be converted into twenty-three luxury apartments with the ground floor acting as a leisure and hospitality space.
-The plans were officially granted permission on 11 October 2022.
-The work, involving the demolition and reconstruction of the remaining fabric, will last just under eighteen months and is due to begin in the summer of 2023.
+However, in late 2021 it was announced that the hotel scheme was "significantly unviable", and the Royal Clarence site would be converted into twenty-three luxury apartments with the ground floor acting as a leisure and hospitality space.The plans were officially granted permission on 11 October 2022.
+The work, involving the demolition and reconstruction of the remaining fabric, will last just under eighteen months and was due to begin in the summer of 2023.
+However on 19 December 2024, it was announced that local architecture NooKo will now undertake the work.
+The restoration of The Royal Clarence, The Well House Tavern pub, and Exeter Bank building commenced on 1 April 2025, which is scheduled for completion in 2027.
+On 18 August 2025, Nooko announced, that they had submitted small amendments and alterations to the planning permission.
+The proposals include; Alternative designs on all apartments and duplexes.
+Which will now all feature two bedrooms.
+A new staircase will also be introduced.
+Alongside a internal light well that will be featured around some of the original, fire-scarred timbers.
+Therefore preserving much more of the original building historical fabric materials from the previous design.
+Exeter City Council will announce their decision of subject to approval in November 2025.
+With construction due to commence in January 2026.